 School closures due to COVID-19 brought unparalleled disruptions to the education sector.
 Globally over 1.5 billion youth could no longer physically go to school.1 As countries faced outbreaks, almost overnight classrooms closed to prevent rapid local transmissions amid concerns of close quarters, shared spaces, and in some cases inadequate WASH (water, sanitation, and hygiene) infrastructure.
 Staying home became the new normal, forcing students to turn to alternative sources to continue their education.

-Bhutan responded to COVID-19 through a whole of society and whole of government approach.2 The response plan focused on early detection, early reporting, early isolation and early treatment.3 Borders were closed on March 23 to limit the risk of the virus entering the country.4 The Kid’s relief fund, called Kidu, was issued to support citizens in need and give them the choice to stay home.5 Universal free healthcare and aggressive testing also helped prevent the spread and saw Bhutan lead the world with one of the highest testing rates per million.6
+Bhutan responded to COVID-19 through a whole of society and whole of government approach.2 The response plan focused on early detection, early reporting, early isolation and early treatment.3 Borders were closed on March 23 to limit the risk of the virus entering the country.4 The King’s relief fund, called Kidu, was issued to support citizens in need and give them the choice to stay home.5 Universal free healthcare and aggressive testing also helped prevent the spread and saw Bhutan lead the world with one of the highest testing rates per million.6

 Bhutan’s quick and thorough response was also seen in the education sector.
 All schools in Bhutan closed on March 18 and resulted in 170,263 children from classes PP to XII out of school across the country.7 Youth, parents, and caregivers were suddenly picking up where their teachers left off.